Beauty pageant bid to better represent Australia's diversity

 Available in other languages

-For the first time in the pageant's history, Miss World Australia has an Indigenous finalist and a finalist of African descent...This competition is underway now...so will Australia get its first Miss World Australia of Aboriginal or African origin?
+For the first time in the pageant's history, Miss World Australia has an Indigenous finalist and a finalist of African descent.
+Image: Magnolia Maminydjama Maymuru (L) and Beza Mickan-White (SBS)

 Source: SBS